-The Results Team has to make tough decisions in order to fit their recommendation within the confines of the FIAR's projected expenditure increase, which also has to cover inflationary costs like the Pay Plan, health insurance, retirement, and any other non-departmental budget increases.
-On May 25, the Results Team will present their recommendations organized according to the Biennial Strategic Plans.
-The recommended budget increase needed to be limited to no more than \$405k in the General Fund.
-Of the \$1.75 million in general fund requests, the recommended General Fund net increase (once revenue and expenditure offsets are taken into account) is \$404k.
+The Results Team has to make tough decisions in order to fit their recommendation within the confines of the FIAR's projected expenditure increase, which also has to cover inflationary costs like Pay Plan, health insurance, retirement, and any other non-departmental budget increases.
+On May 30, the Results Team will present their recommendations organized through the Biennial Strategic Plans.
+The recommended budget increase needed to be limited to around \$574K in the General Fund.
+Of the \$2.3 million in General Fund requests, the recommended General Fund net increase (once revenue and expenditure offsets are taken into account) is \$574K.
+Below are some of the highlights.
+Staff will present more detail on the specific recommendations through the budget process.